ant-design/ant-design/docs/pattern/navigation.en-US.md

 #### About Breadcrumb

-> 1. Avoid using breadcrumb as much as you can, especially when page contains other navigation components sufficiently telling where users are.
+> 1. Avoid using breadcrumbs as much as you can, especially when a page contains other navigation components sufficiently telling where users are.
 > 2. Breadcrumb can be categorized as:
 >    - Path-Centric: dynamically showing a path of how user reaches current page
 >    - Position-Centric: usually fixed, showing position of current page among entire site structure